openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `client_metadata_uri`:
 : OPTIONAL.
 A string containing an HTTPS URL pointing to a resource where a JSON object with the Verifier metadata can be retrieved.
 The scheme used in the `client_metadata_uri` value MUST be `https`.
 The `client_metadata_uri` value MUST be reachable by the Wallet.
 It MUST NOT be present if `client_metadata` parameter is present.

-`client-metadata` and `client_metadata_uri` parameters MUST NOT be used when the Wallet knows Client Identifier and corresponding Client metadata prior to the transaction (i.e., Client Identifier scheme is absent or has value `pre-registered`).

 A public key to be used by the Wallet as an input to the key agreement to encrypt Authorization Response (see (#jarm)).
 It MAY be passed by the Verifier using the `jwks` or the `jwks_uri` claim within the `client_metadata` or `client_metadata_uri` request parameter.

 `request_uri_method`: